Michael Darling on Isa Genzken

 About the Exhibition

-Isa Genzken is one of the most important and influential female sculptors of the past thirty years.
+Isa Genzken is one of the most important and influential female sculptors of the past 40 years.
 Yet, although she had a solo show at Chicago’s Renaissance Society, in 1992, she has never had a large-scale retrospective in an American museum.
-This exhibition of work by the Berlin-based German artist, organized jointly by MCA Chicago, the Museum of Modern Art in New York, and the Dallas Museum of Art, seeks to correct that oversight, introducing American audiences to the breadth of Genzken’s thirty-plus-year career.
+This exhibition of work by the Berlin-based German artist, organized jointly by MCA Chicago, the Museum of Modern Art in New York, and the Dallas Museum of Art, seeks to correct that oversight, introducing American audiences to the breadth of Genzken’s 30-plus-year career.

 Genzken cannot be defined by a single medium or tradition and has made compelling and influential contributions in numerous fields.
-It is difficult to pinpoint any artist working in the past thirty years who has pursued such an intentionally varied path, and in recent years, a new generation of artists, curators, and art lovers has been inspired by her radical inventiveness.
+It is difficult to pinpoint any artist working in the past 40 years who has pursued such an intentionally varied path, and in recent years, a new generation of artists, curators, and art lovers has been inspired by her radical inventiveness.
 The past decade has been particularly productive for Genzken, who has taken her interest in found objects and collage and created several bodies of work that have redefined assemblage for a new era.

-This exhibition encompasses the artist’s work in all media, produced over the past three decades.
+This exhibition encompasses the artist’s work in all media, produced over the past four decades.
 Divided into chronological sections and arranged thematically within those sections, the exhibition presents these major works and series as nodal points that signal new phases or chapters in the artist’s oeuvre.
 Together with the accompanying catalogue, which will place Genzken’s work in an art historical context as well as trace her influence on an international array of sculptors working today, the exhibition secures Genzken’s legacy as a transgenerational force in international contemporary art.